Methadone Clinic Lorain, OH

 Lcada Way Womens Residential Services

-Lcada Way Womens Residential Services is a methadone clinic in Lorain, OH situated in Lorain County at 1882 East 32nd Street, 44055 zip code area that also includes suboxone treatment services.
-Lcada Way Womens Residential Services provides suboxone prescription, naltrexone administration and buprenorphine maintenance.
-In addition, Lcada Way Womens Residential Services provides self-help groups, social skills development and early intervention for HIV.
+Lcada Way Womens Residential Services is a methadone clinic in Lorain, OH located in Lorain County at 1882 East 32nd Street, 44055 zip code area that also includes suboxone treatment.
+Lcada Way Womens Residential Services provides buprenorphine maintenance, naltrexone administration and suboxone prescription.
+Also, Lcada Way Womens Residential Services provides mentoring/peer support, transportation assistance and domestic violence services.
 Lcada Way Womens Residential Services includes opioid treatment for adults and young adults.
-Lcada Way Womens Residential Services also provides detox service that includes: cocaine detoxification, opioid detox and methamphetamines detoxification.
+Lcada Way Womens Residential Services also provides detox service that includes: cocaine detoxification, methamphetamines detoxification and opioid detox.

 Lcada Way

-Lcada Way is a methadone clinic in Lorain, OH located at 2115 West Park Drive, 44053 zip code.
-Lcada Way provides suboxone prescription, naltrexone administration and buprenorphine detox.
-Also, Lcada Way provides early intervention for HIV, case management and transportation assistance.
-Lcada Way includes opioid treatment for young adults and adults.
+Lcada Way is a methadone treatment center in Lorain, OH situated at 2115 West Park Drive, 44053 zip code area.
+Lcada Way provides suboxone prescription, relapse prevention from naltrexone and naltrexone administration.
+Also, Lcada Way provides mentoring/peer support, domestic violence services and self-help groups.
+Lcada Way provides opioid treatment for adults and young adults.
 Lcada Way also provides detox treatment that includes: opioid detox.

 Call (866) 434-2077 for 24/7 help with treatment.